krasserp/ch1/readme.md

 ## Deliverable

-JavaScript that takes the inputs `data/rawData.json` and `data/dataMap.json` to produces the output below:
+JavaScript that takes the inputs `data/rawData.json` and `data/dataMap.json` to produce the output below:

 ```
 [{